 For me, the initial stages of a coaching engagement involve some, or all, of these components, depending on the scope and brief from the company:

-- A personal intake interview with the client and/or intake questionnaire to fill in
+• A personal intake interview with the client and/or intake questionnaire to complete

 Tools are a beginning point, not an end point; they are a discussion starter, not something to use to box people into labels based on the assessment or process used.